moonmetal/joel-test-remote/README.md

 The goal is to create a new test which tells how good and remote-friendly a software team is.
 This test assumes that the working language is English.

+This is a first version which gets updated with your comments/thoughts.

 ## Questions
 1. Do you use source control?
 2. Can you make build in one step?